secbuster/dcrlnd/docs/code_contribution_guidelines.md

   * Project or package wide file renamings should be in their own commit.
-  * Ideally if a new package/struct/sub-system is added in a PR, there should be a single commit which adds the new functionality, with follow up induvidual commits that begin to intergrate the functionality within the codebase.
+  * Ideally if a new package/struct/sub-system is added in a PR, there should be a single commit which adds the new functionality, with follow up individual commits that begin to integrate the functionality within the codebase.

 <a name="CodeSpacing" />

 #### 4.6.
 Code Spacing

-Blocks of code within `lnd` should be segmented into logical stanzas of operation.
+Blocks of code within `dcrlnd` should be segmented into logical stanzas of operation.
 Such spacing makes the code easier to follow at a skim, and reduces unnecessary line noise.
 Coupled with the commenting scheme specified above, proper spacing allows readers to quickly scan code, extracting semantics quickly.
 Functions should _not_ just be laid out as a bare contiguous block of code.

 **WRONG**
 ```go
 	witness := make([][]byte, 4)
 	witness[0] = nil